appbead/webkit-wiki/Proposed-merges.md

+https://trac.webkit.org/r216240 [GStreamer] Do not report more errors after the first one

 https://trac.webkit.org/r216239 [GStreamer] Fix handling of gst errors in MediaPlayerPrivateGStreamer::handleMessage

 https://trac.webkit.org/r216135  Async image decoding should be disabled for snapshots, printing and preview